pypa/pip/pip/_vendor/README.rst

 * pkg_resources has been modified to import its externs from pip._vendor
 * CacheControl has been modified to import its dependencies from pip._vendor
 * packaging has been modified to import its dependencies from pip._vendor
+* requests has been modified *not* to optionally load any C dependencies.

 Debundling